 Who is the ASONE Music Education Hub

 In Cornwall, the Music Hub partnership is led by Cornwall Council and we work with a range of music and arts organisations, both local and national.
-We work together to support quality musical learning for all children and young people in Cornwall.
-The partnership is led by Cornwall Council and is funded by the Department for Education through Arts Council England.
+We work together to support and promote quality musical learning for all children and young people in Cornwall.
+We are funded by the Department for Education through Arts Council England.
 The Cornwall Music Education Hub leads on the strategic development of Music Education in Cornwall.

 Further information about Music Education Hubs can be found on the Arts Council England website.

 The ASONE Music Education Hub (ASONE Hub) Mission